directus-labs/guest-authoring/next-auth-with-directus/index.md

 Kudos 🥳, you've just implemented a login functionality using `next-auth` in your Nextjs application with Directus.

-Go ahead and test it, when the user account is authenticated it will to the dashboard page (`/`)
+Go ahead and test it.
+When a user logs in, it will go to the dashboard page (`/`)

 ### Protecting Private Routes with a Middleware

 In a typical application, you'd only want authenticated users to be able to access private routes/pages such as `/dashboards` and user `profile` pages.

 To do this in `next-auth`, create a new file in the `client` folder called `middleware.ts` with the content:

+`middleware.ts`

 ```ts
 export { default } from "next-auth/middleware"